andrewstepanets/file-list/README.md

 - **File Selection and Download**: The "Download Selected" button is conditionally enabled based on file availability.
 - **Accessibility**: The project follows accessibility best practices.
 - **Testing**: Thorough unit tests and accessibility checks are included.
+- **Storybook** for interactive component development and documentation

 ## Installation